daveyarwood/car/README.md

     Rotate tires: last done at 96000, was due at 102000

 Bingo bango bongo.

+If you're ever curious what the interval is between every time you need to do a task, you can do `car <name-of-the-task> interval`:

+    $ car 'oil change' interval
+    Oil change: due every 7500 miles.

 ### Checking/setting when you last did things